 Sandra Horne, Attorney

-Sandra has extensive public service experience including six-and-a-half years as an Assistant Attorney General for the State of Texas.
-She has been involved with foster care for several years, and has served on the CASA for Kids of South Central Texas Board since 2016.
-She also worked as general counsel for a small chemical manufacturer in Texas.
-Sandra received her undergraduate degree from Rice University, and her law degree from SMU’s Dedman School of Law.
-Sandra and her husband live in Bellville.
+Sandra is Legal Counsel for Blinn College District.
+She has served on the CASA for Kids of South Central Texas Board since 2016.
+Prior to her work at Blinn, she was general counsel for a small chemical manufacturer in Texas, and served as an Assistant Attorney General.
+Sandra received her undergraduate degree from Rice University and her law degree from SMU’s Dedman School of Law.
+Sandra and her husband live in Brenham.

 Christine Huff, Business Owner / Financial Professional